 Fruit and vegetables

-Fruit and veg is jam-packed with the vitamins and minerals kids need to stay healthy.
+Fruit and veg is jam-packed with the vitamins and minerals children need to stay healthy.
 Just like adults, children need at least five portions a day.
 As a rough guide, one portion is the amount they can fit in the palm of their hand.
 Don’t forget, your fruit and vegetables can be fresh, frozen or tinned, and dried fruit such as raisins or apricots and fruit juice count too.

 Bread, rice, pasta, potatoes and starchy foods

-These foods, the carbohydrates, give children the energy they need to grow and play, and should be the main component of your child’s meals and snacks.
+Carbohydrates give children the energy they need to grow and play, and should be the main component of your child’s meals and snacks.
 It’s a good idea to use a mixture of white and some wholegrain foods as wholegrain foods are very filling for toddlers.

 Beans, pulses, fish, eggs, meat and proteins